potatomat0/flashcard/documents/FunctionalRequirements.md

 -   The API for submitting a review result for a personal card (`POST /api/cards/:cardId/review`) is atomic and updates the card's `frequency` score.
 This does not apply to default cards.

 #### 2.3.6.
 File Upload
--   A dedicated endpoint (`POST /api/upload`) handles image uploads.
+-   A dedicated endpoint (`POST /api/upload`) handles image uploads using `multer`.
--   It uses `multer` to process `multipart/form-data` requests.
+-   The file is not stored on the application server.
+It is uploaded directly to a dedicated cloud storage service (Cloudinary).
--   The uploaded file is saved to the `/media` directory with a unique name.
+-   The cloud service provides a permanent, secure URL for the asset.
--   The endpoint returns a JSON object with the public URL of the uploaded file (e.g., `{ "filePath": "/media/image-1678886400000.png" }`).
+-   The API endpoint returns a JSON object containing this permanent URL (e.g., `{ "filePath": "https://res.cloudinary.com/..." }`).
--   The client then uses this URL when creating or updating a card.
+-   The client then uses this URL when creating or updating a card or deck.